Aquanty/rtd-hgs/docs/source/index.rst

 |

 | ``Scope:`` ``.grok`` ``.oprops``
-| -.3in

 #. **val** Dispersivity value [L] to be applied during exchange between
    the overland flow and subsurface domains.
 Default value is 0.0.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-.. _input-instructions-coupling-dispersivity-1:

-Input instructions !
-Coupling dispersivity

 --------------